 The name WAF implies an application layer firewall which happens to be focused on web applications as major purpose.
 A web application is waiting for incoming client requests, a WAF would therefore secure inbound connection scenarios to a web application.

-This can be realized on the technology layer as part of the application server or as network based WAF (reverse proxy on a different IP address).
-However, a combination of separated reverse proxy which communicates with agents on the application server is also possible.
+This can be realized on the technology layer as part of the application server, as network based WAF (reverse proxy on a different IP address) or as network transparent filtering service on the same IP address as the application.
+A network transparent WAF is very simple to deploy as it has no network footprint, however, it does not act as proxy which seriously limits its flexibility as security infrastructure.
+The combination of dedicated networked reverse proxies which communicate with agents on the application server is also possible.

 WAF for outbound scenarios